Nabhag8848/Google-Summer-of-Code/README.md

 ### 2. Helper Message:

-The "/notion help" command serves as a valuable command for users who might require a Quick Refresher.
+The `/notion help` command serves as a valuable command for users who might require a Quick Refresher.
 This command ensures that users can easily retrieve essential information, providing a convenient way to use App.

 ### 3. Smooth Authorization with Notion:
 The smooth authorization process for accessing and manipulating Notion pages and databases within a specific workspace directly from Rocket.Chat involves OAuth2 Notion Authorization.  user can connect to workspace using `/notion connect` and When a user wishes to disconnect from a workspace, they can simply run the `/notion disconnect` command.